dtgazmuri/SoftwareEngineering/Retrospective/SPG_Retrospective1.md

 - Number of stories committed vs done: 9 vs 9
 - Total points committed vs done: 37 vs 37
-- Nr of hours planned vs spent (as a team): 96  vs
+- Nr of hours planned vs spent (as a team): 101 vs 96

 **Remember**  a story is done ONLY if it fits the Definition of Done: